 There may be instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for any refusal.
 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.

 If you believe that your privacy has been breached, please contact us using the contact information below and provide details of the incident so that we can investigate it.
-Our Privacy Officer (currently our legal counsel) will investigate and deal with alleged privacy breaches that have been notified to us.
+Our Privacy Officer will investigate and deal with alleged privacy breaches that have been notified to us.

 We may disclose personal information to our related bodies corporate and third party suppliers and service providers located overseas for some of the purposes listed above.
 We take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.

-If you create an account on one of our websites, you will be asked to choose a password for your account, in which case your online account information shall be protected by your password.
+If you create an account on one of our websites or the mobile app, you will be asked to choose a password for your account, in which case your online account information shall be protected by your password.
 We recommend that you do not disclose your password to any other person.
 You are responsible for maintaining the confidentiality of your password and account, and are fully responsible for all activities that occur under your password or account.
 If you have registered for an account, you may view and update your account information at any time by logging into your account.

 We will treat your requests or complaints confidentially.
 Our representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
 We will aim to ensure that your complaint is resolved in timely and appropriate manner.
 Please contact our Privacy Officer at: